HassankSalim/Functional_Programming_Scala/README.md

     * [stackoverflow](https://stackoverflow.com/questions/19204631/union-of-two-sets-in-scala)
     * I prefer my exists functions over the one implemented here [Github](https://github.com/erlinis/scala-progfun-funsets/blob/master/src/main/scala/funsets/FunSets.scala)

+- Week 3
+  - User defined class should be compiled before importing this can be done by Click the play/run button

 > **Note:**
 > - This repo is to document my progress.
 It is intended help anyone with similar difficults and not intended to share answer.